 One of my favorite videos on my YouTube channel is my How to Make Cauliflower Rice video.
 For whatever reason (the lighting? aperture? timing? music? etc) I think it just turned out pretty darn good.
 And btw, I also received lots of compliments on my top, which I thought was kinda funny (note – it’s a 5-yr old Banana Republic top).
 But you guys are the sweetest.
 And who doesn’t love compliments?
 So thank you, thank you.

 I keep gallon-sized bags of pre-riced cauliflower in the freezer at all times.
-Because whether I’m making this cauliflower fried rice stir fry or my Asian Cauliflower Rice with Ginger Shrimp, pre-riced cauliflower makes everything super easy.
+Because whether I’m making this cauliflower fried rice stir fry, my Cauliflower Rice Tabbouleh or my Asian Cauliflower Rice with Ginger Shrimp, pre-riced cauliflower makes everything super easy.
 Just thaw and you’re good to go.

 The rest of this recipe comes together easy.
 Sauté some garlic and ginger in a large wok (I highly recommend a large wok, as there’s lots of veggies to work with).
 Add the onion, carrots and white parts of the scallions and cook for a couple minutes.
 Then add the cauliflower rice and peas and cook a few minutes more (don’t overcook though, cauliflower rice is better a little al dente rather than mushy).

 This cauliflower fried rice recipe is like a Cali healthy version of a tried-and-true Asian classic.
 And one I’ll definitely have on repeat in the new year.

 - Slice the head of cauliflower in half, then slice off the cauliflower florets from the stem.
 Place the florets through the top of a food processor with the grater adapter.
 Continue until all cauliflower has been riced, then set aside.
-For step-by-step instructions, you can also watch my video on how to make cauliflower rice.
+For step-by-step instructions, you can also watch my video on How to Make Cauliflower Rice.

 - Heat the sesame oil in a large wok or skillet on medium heat.
-Add the garlic and ginger and sauté for 20 seconds, then stir in the onions, carrots and white part of the scallions and cook for 3 minutes.
+Add the garlic and ginger and sauté for 20 seconds, then stir in the onions, carrots and white parts of the scallions and cook for 3 minutes.

 - Add the cauliflower rice and peas to the wok and stir together for another 2-3 minutes.